 Before taking an incremental backup, an initial full backup must be taken with the BACKUP subcommand.
 This full backup establishes the parent of the first incremental backup.

 The syntax for taking a full backup is:

 Note: While a BACKUP subcommand is in progress, no other processes must run in parallel.
-For more details about BACKUP subcommand, see the Section - BACKUP.

 The syntax for taking an incremental backup is: